apache/incubator-kie-tools/README.md

 #### Stunner Editors

-The `stunner-editors` package contains the BPMN, DMN, and SceSim Editors that are used in many applications of KIE Tools.
+The `stunner-editors` package contains the BPMN, DMN, and SceSim Editors that are used in many applications of Apache KIE Tools.
 After cloning the repo, start with a fresh build.

 - `pnpm bootstrap -F @kie-tools/stunner-editors...`